-Lesson by a community cycling school, organised by the Janus France association in Vénissieux

-Support changes in practice through training and awareness
+Lesson by a community cycling school, organised by the Janus France association in Vénissieux Support changes in practice through training and awareness

 To accompany and support changing practices, Lyon Metropole is planning a series of measures to support cycling across the territory.
 They cover a range of actions including awareness-raising, training and communication.
 The objective of these measures is twofold: to make cycling activity more accessible for everyone, irrespective of age, social situation or place of residence, and to enable a more peaceful coexistence between all users of the public space.

-MAKING CYCLE TRAINING WIDELY AVAILABLE AND ACCESSIBLE TO ALL

-Going to work, taking the kids to school, doing the shopping... bikes can be used for all kinds of everyday journeys, but cycling requires a skill-set that not everybody possesses.
+Axis 3 ~ action 1 MAKING CYCLE TRAINING WIDELY AVAILABLE AND ACCESSIBLE TO ALL Going to work, taking the kids to school, doing the shopping... bikes can be used for all kinds of everyday journeys, but cycling requires a skill-set that not everybody possesses.
 Fear of cycling in an urban environment is still one of the biggest barriers to day-to-day cycling.
 To remove this obstacle, opportunities to learn cycling skills must be made widely available and accessible, so that everyone can feel at ease on two wheels in all situations.
 This is why Lyon Metropole wants to increase the number of people receiving cycle training each year, which assumes that the training offer will expand via the creation of new cycling schools, development of mobile training courses, and other solutions yet to be imagined and devised.
 In addition, this offer must be aimed at all parts of the population, especially older people and people with disabilities, and it must be adapted to new practices such as the use of cargo bikes and family cycles.
 It must also include "fix your own" training, an essential element in helping people continue cycling over time.

-Number of Metropole residents who received subsidised training in 2023 on cycling and cycle repair.
-The aim is to train 2,700 people a year by 2026.

-The 2023 budget for subsidies to associations, in particular for practical training.
+905 Number of Metropole residents who received subsidised training in 2022 on cycling and cycle repair.
+The objective is to triple this figure by 2026. €155,000 The 2022 budget for subsidies to associations, in particular for practical training.
+SUPPORT Covelo for help on cycling safely Hosted by Lyon Metropole's Maison du Vélo and partfunded by the Metropole, the Covelo platform, accessible online, offers a complete range of support to help people move around safely by bike.
+This free package offers three types of support: theory training on the regulations around cycling, a practical cycling session in an urban environment, and an app cyclists can use to connect and support each other. covelo.maisonduvelolyon.org